-ONAJE (CON'T)
+ONAJE (CON'T) (to RICHARD)

 For a moment, I thought us meeting, the improbable, the impossible - it was the hand of God.
-My mother believed in that.
+My mother believed in that "The Grade of God " I thought up became friends that.
 "The Grace of God."
-I thought we became friends ... on a path to love and justice.
+I thought we became friends ...on a path to love and justice.
 The three of us.
 From the "Grace of God"...?
 No?

 There ain't no point in being with you all no more.
 I'll get out here.